-A real example of meaningful learning"
+A real example of meaningful learning."

 Sigal summed up the entrepreneurial studies and the Hackathon event as follows:

-This year, each young entrepreneur developed his or her own project.
-The prototype projects were created by the students yesterday during the 24-hour Hackathon, which included: creating prototypes, relaxing activities, lectures on entrepreneurial rhetoric by Ronit Meiri, and marketing styling by Sharona Zohar.
+This year, each young entrepreneur developed his or her project.
+The prototype projects were created by the students yesterday during the 24-hour Hackathon, which included: creating prototypes, relaxing activities, lectures on entrepreneurial rhetoric by Ronit Meiri, and marketing by Sharona Zohar.

 The students worked at the school and completed the construction of prototypes at 3:00 a.m.
 The final products are amazing and creative.

-Among the projects were: a magnetic board for Alzheimer's patients, a tri-headed bottle, a portable clothing rack for the pool, beach, and home, a device for easily finding jewelry, a computer mouse with an attached pad, a mechanical pencil set with replaceable erasers, disposable bags for squeezing lemons...
+Among the projects were: a magnetic board for Alzheimer's patients, a tri-headed bottle, a portable clothing rack for the pool, beach, and home, a device for quickly finding jewelry, a computer mouse with an attached pad, a mechanical pencil set with replaceable erasers, disposable bags for squeezing lemons...

 A summary of the HaShalom school Hackathon:

-The first Hackathon for elementary school students began during the 2014 Global Entrepreneurship Week.
+The first Hackathon for elementary school students began during the Global Entrepreneurship Week 2014.

 Here is a summarized presentation from all three meetings: